 Leadership in business

-Special guest for this evening is Prof. Drs.
+Special guest for the evening was Prof. Drs.
 Philip Wagner.

 Guest speaker Philip Wagner